INWR 2020 Driver's Education (DE) Program Events

-The INWR Driver's Education Program for 2019 is comprised of One "Skills" event, One AutoCross and Three "Track" Events.
+The INWR Driver's Education Program for 2020 is comprised of One "Skills", One AutoCross and Three "Track" Events.

 The AutoCross event is scheduled for the Tri-Cities Raceway and will be managed by Sand and Sage Sports Car Club separately from the DE events in Spokane.
 This site will be updated as details are released on the event.

 Please remember that all Events require registration and Track Events vehicle inspections - more information about each will be found on this page.

 Participants are required to register (free) for the DE Track events through motorsportsREG.com.

 Drivers Education Program Description

 The purpose of Driver's Education is to make each PCA member a more skilled and safer driver and to provide them with the opportunity to learn about their Porsche(s) and to experience "driving in its purest form" – ultimately on the track.

 This is accomplished by holding "Skills" events, suitable for all drivers and vehicle models, held in a space that is NOT a race track or public road; an "AutoCross" event which is a natural progression from the "Skills" event held in a large, paved area without obstacles and multiple "Track" events on a race track.